Piet de Visser (football manager)

 Piet de Visser (born 23 September 1934) is a Dutch football manager and scout.
-He is best known for scouting players like Ronaldo and successfully bringing them to Europe.
-He is currently a personal adviser to Roman Abramovich, the former owner of English Premier League club Chelsea.
+He is best known for scouting players such as Romário, Ronaldo and Ruud van Nistelrooij for PSV and bringing them to European football.
+He later worked as a scout and personal adviser to Roman Abramovich, the former owner of English Premier League club Chelsea.
+De Visser also runs a youth football academy in Accra, Ghana.